-Western Australia's Building Regulations 2012 (the Regulations) require the owner of a dwelling to have compliant smoke alarms installed:
+Western Australia's Building Regulations 2012 (the Regulations) sets out the requirements for home-owners to have compliant smoke alarms installed:

 - prior to the sale or transfer of ownership;

 - where a dwelling is rented under a residential tenancy agreement or made available for such rental; and

 - where a dwelling is made available for hire.